 Moreover, the importance of having local SEO strategies for ecommerce websites is clear, as an astonishing 81% of internet users, aged 16 to 64, searched online for a product/service to purchase something (on any device), while 67% used a shopping app for this purpose on a smartphone or tablet.

 In addition to the rise of mobile search, there are two key trends that have emerged over the past year – conventional search and local search.

 Conversational search has seen a significant increase in usage over the past year.
 Popularised by Apple’s Siri and promoted by Google’s voice search options, conversational search represents a new trend in user behaviour.

-Voice search isn't the only form of conversational search though.
+Voice search isn’t the only form of conversational search though.
 Increasingly, users are searching with much longer search queries in which they ask questions.
 Google launched a complete overhaul to its search algorithm called Hummingbird in 2013.
-Hummingbird was designed to better understand searches that placed a greater emphasis on context.
+Hummingbird was an algorithm update designed to better understand search intent, placing a greater emphasis on context.
 Examples of typical search queries include question words such as what, how who, and when:

 - ‘How far away is France?’

 This is significantly different to how traditional search queries were interpreted, which were essentially a string of keywords together.

 Similarly, Google has changed the way its local search results look.
 The Search Engine Results Page (SERP) has gone through a variety of upgrades to provide a richer experience for users.